 Floaters are tiny clumps of cells or protein tissue that form inside the vitreous layer – the clear, gel-like fluid that fills the inside cavity of your eye.
 These clumps of material can cast shadows on the light-sensitive retina.

 Flashes are caused by any type of stimulation to the retina.
 Most commonly, flashes occur when the vitreous gel in your eye pulls away from the retina.
 As the vitreous fibers pull on the retinal nerve cells, your eye has a sensation of a flash of light or lightning streaks.
 Flashes can occur in one small spot, or in multiple locations across a wider visual field.

 It is normal to experience floaters and flashes more often as you grow older.
 As you age, the vitreous gel in your eyes tends to liquefy and shrink, pulling away from the back wall of the eye.
 This condition is called posterior vitreous detachment, and it is most common in people who:

 Vitreous detachment is not dangerous in and of itself.
-However, if you are diagnosed with this condition, Dr. Brooks will closely monitor you to ensure a retinal tear does not occur in the future.
+However, if you are diagnosed with this condition, our doctors will closely monitor you to ensure a retinal tear does not occur in the future.

 Signs of Retinal Detachment

-Floaters and flashes may be a sign of retinal tear or detachment if:
+Floaters and flashes may be a sign of a retinal tear or detachment if: